| ctomeegmiu13.jpg

 about reality

 and dogmatism as ”a cognitive defense network against anxiety.”
+The term dogmatism is associated in the research with

 the terms authoritarianism. cognitive rigidity, bias. prejudice, and the